HPV is a very common virus which usually doesn't show symptoms. Find out more and how you can get protected below!

 Is it just a one off injection?

-No, to make sure you get the best protection against HPV you’ll need to have three separate jabs in your arm over 12 months.
-This might seem like a bit of a pain, but it’s worth it to help reduce your chances of getting cancer.
+No, to make sure you get the best protection against HPV you’ll need to have three separate jabs over 12 months.
+This might seem like a bit of a pain, but it’s worth it.

 Once I've got the jab, is that me covered?

-Because some types of HPV aren't protected against, if you have a cervix you will still need regular cervical screening tests once you turn 25.
+The HPV vaccination protects against most types of HPV, but not all of them.
+If you have a cervix you will still need regular cervical screening tests once you turn 25.
 You should get a letter from your GP surgery when you're due to get a test.

 Find out more